How to change drummer tempo garageband?

 Why is GarageBand playing so fast?

-Psssssst : How to keep safari window always on top?
+Psssssst : How to hide screen time on iphone?

 Per Apple – GarageBand plays everything at a sample rate of 44.1K.
 If you import something recorded at a sample rate of 48K it will play slower and at a lower pitch in GB.
 If you import something sampled at a rate of 22K, it will play faster and at a higher pitch in GarageBand.